Baseline-Blockchain/baseline-node/docs/spec.md

 ## 11. Deviations from Bitcoin

-- Faster block target (20 s) and short retarget window (20 blocks) with a 2× clamp for the first 10,000 blocks, then 4× afterwards.
+- Faster block target (20 s) with per-block LWMA difficulty retarget (60-block window).
 - Enforced standardness: only P2PKH outputs are acceptable to mempool/miners.
 - Append-only block store implemented in `baseline/storage/blockstore.py`.
 - No SegWit, no scripts beyond legacy P2PKH, no compact blocks, no BIP37, etc.